maxwets/dotfiles/README.md

 I use sometimes use emacs with [evil-mode](https://github.com/emacs-evil/evil) for programming in Oz (The default Oz editor is emacs).

 ### tmux
 I used tmux for a while before starting to use i3.
-I remapped the prefix to \<C-\>.
+I remapped the prefix to \<C-s\>.

 ### mutt
 My mail manager is neomutt.